 Competitive fencing is one of the five activities which have been featured in every modern Olympic Games.

-Mr. Weeks will teach you his speciality, The Foil Method.
-You will also learn the principles of Epee, Saber and Empty Hands applications to Martial Arts.
+Mr. Weeks will teach you his specialty, The Foil Method.
+You will also learn the principles of Epee, Saber, Single Stick and the Empty Hands applications to Martial Arts.